lolyparty/Weather-now/README.md

 # Weather-now
-Weather app to show current weather
+Weather app to show current weather, a 5-day forecast and an hourly forecast visualized using chartjs

 # GIF